FAQ

 Starred alerts (My Alerts) sync across every device you sign in on.
 Notes on an alert detail page are saved only in the browser where you wrote them.

-I don't see Notifications yet.
+I don't see Notifications.
 Why?

 Is the Opportunity Calculator predicting what will happen?